On the Sublime: The sublime

 Longinus critically applauds and condemns certain literary works as examples of good or bad styles of writing.
 Longinus ultimately promotes an "elevation of style" and an essence of "simplicity".
 To quote this famous author, "the first and most important source of sublimity [is] the power of forming great conceptions."
 The concept of the sublime is generally accepted to refer to a style of writing that elevates itself "above the ordinary".
 Finally, Longinus sets out five sources of sublimity: "great thoughts, strong emotions, certain figures of thought and speech, noble diction, and dignified word arrangement".

 The effects of the Sublime are: loss of rationality, an alienation leading to identification with the creative process of the artist and a deep emotion mixed in pleasure and exaltation.
 An example of sublime (which the author quotes in the work) is a poem by Sappho, the so-called Ode to Jealousy, defined as a "Sublime ode".
 A writer's goal is not so much to express empty feelings, but to arouse emotion in her audience.

 In the treatise, the author asserts that "the Sublime leads the listeners not to persuasion, but to ecstasy: for what is wonderful always goes together with a sense of dismay, and prevails over what is only convincing or delightful, since persuasion, as a rule, is within everyone's grasp: whereas, the Sublime, giving to speech an invincible power and [an invincible] strength, rises above every listener".

 According to this statement, one could think that the sublime, for Longinus, was only a moment of evasion from reality.
 But on the contrary, he thought that literature could model a soul, and that a soul could pour itself out into a work of art.
 In this way the treatise becomes not only a text of literary inquiry, but also one of ethical dissertation, since the Sublime becomes the product of a great soul (μεγαλοφροσύνης ἀπήχημα, megalophrosunēs apēchēma).
 The sources of the Sublime are of two kinds: inborn sources ("aspiration to vigorous concepts" and "strong and enthusiastic passion") and acquirable sources (rhetorical devices, choice of the right lexicon, and "dignified and high composition").

 Decay of rhetoric

 The author speaks also about the decay of oratory, as arising not only from absence of political freedom but also from the corruption of morals, which together destroy that high spirit which generates the Sublime.
-Thus the treatise is clearly centred in the burning controversy which raged in the 1st century AD in Latin literature.
+Thus the treatise is clearly centred in the burning controversy which raged in the 1st century CE in Latin literature.
 If Petronius pointed out excess of rhetoric and the pompous, unnatural techniques of the schools of eloquence as the causes of decay, Tacitus was nearer to Longinus in thinking that the root of this decadence was the establishment of Princedom, or Empire, which, though it brought stability and peace, also gave rise to censorship and brought an end to freedom of speech.
 Thus oratory became merely an exercise in style.